DukeRobotics/robosub-ros/simulation/README.md

 ### Assumptions
 This readme assumes that you are able to mount the git repo in the docker container, and that you have the most recent Docker image pulled.

-### Setting up the Docker Container
-You will need a Docker container with port 8080 forwarded.
-You will be using the landside container.
-Run the command that you normally do to create your Docker container, but with `-p 8080:8080` added.

-For example, you might run the command:

-`docker run -td -p 2201:2201 -p 8080:8080 --mount type=bind,source=[source path],target=[mount path] dukerobotics/robosub-ros:landside`

 ### Downloading CoppeliaSim on your personal computer
 #### Downloading on Windows
 Download the installer for the Edu version from [this link](http://coppeliarobotics.com/winVersions), and run the downloaded .exe file.